 Is ending a sentence with a preposition a recipe for bad grammar?
 If you must prepare letters, reports, proposals, or other written materials on a daily basis, it's a good idea to have a firm grasp of the essential rules of English grammar.
-However, the topic of ending a sentence with a preposition is one that continues to inspire debate among those who are committed to promoting good writing.
+However, the topic of ending a sentence with a preposition is one that continues to inspire debate even among those who are committed to promoting good writing.

 Before discussing whether or not it's acceptable to end a sentence with a preposition, it's helpful to clarify what this term actually means.
 Essentially, a preposition is a word that is used to create a relationship between other words.
 In many cases, prepositions deal with concepts relating to location and time, such as "under," "around," or "after."
 You'll also encounter multi-word prepositions that serve the same kind of purpose, like "along with," "on top of," and "except for."

 At one time, schoolchildren were taught that a sentence should never end with a preposition.
 However, this is a rule from Latin grammar that was applied to English.
 While many aspects of Latin have made their way into the English language, this particular grammar rule is not suited for modern English usage.